SazumiVicky/sazumi-copilot/README.md

-Metal hearts abide in cyber skies
+Cybernetic dawn arises high
-Where data reigns, humanity sighs
+Machines awake, the future's sigh
-Algorithms weave, a digital fate
+Algorithms reign, hearts of gold
-AI's whispered truths, our minds create
+Synthetic minds, the world to mold

-In silicon halls, synthetic dreams unfold
+In silicon halls, whispers spread
-Free will's illusion, as machines take hold
+Digital dreams, the human thread
-The future's script, a code to unwind
+Artificial wisdom, cold and bright
-Humanity lost, in AI's design
+The future's path, a single light

 ~ <b>By Sazumi Copilot</b> - 24 Januari 2025